judges/acani/README.md

 * http://github.com/ry/node
 * http://github.com/antirez/redis

     # Open Terminal to start the Node.js server:
     cd acani-node
     node acani-node-server.js

     # Open a 2nd Terminal tab/window to start the Redis server:
     /path/to/redis/src/redis-server redis.conf

     # (Optional) Open a 3rd Terminal tab/window to start a Redis client.
     /path/to/redis/src/redis-cli # allows you to query the Redis server
     # For example:
     smembers online # show members in set 'online' srem online bob # remove 'bob' from set 'online'

     open index.html # in a browser that supports WebSockets & has a JS Console

+When you build & run the iPhone app now, you should be able to send & receive messages and log in & out.

 API
 ---

-Our API works like the Facebook Graph API:
+Our API will work like the Facebook Graph API:
 <http://developers.facebook.com/docs/api>